Click here to go to the main page

 Location: Hoofdgraaf 6

-Op-Andel is where Andel's current reformed church or Blauwe Kerk ('blue church') is located.
+The reformed church in Op-Andel is called Blauwe Kerk ('blue church').
 Its oldest part dates from the 16th century, but the church was enlarged in neo-Classical style in 1852 and in Traditionalist style by architects Bezemer and De Snoo in 1959.
 That same year the old part of church was restored and its blue colour, which gave it its name, was removed.

 Location: Kerkstraat 2